harrisondscott/attachmentgenie-grafana_agent/README.md

 ## Description

-This project serves as my starter project
+This project serves to install and configure grafana agent

 ## Usage

-All options and configuration can be done through interacting with the parameters on the main example class.
+All options and configuration can be done through interacting with the parameters on the main grafana_agent class.
 These are now documented via [Puppet Strings](https://github.com/puppetlabs/puppet-strings)

-You can view example usage in [REFERENCE](REFERENCE.md).
+You can view grafana_agent usage in [REFERENCE](REFERENCE.md).

 ## Reference